chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/command_reference/README.md

   * `--ignore`, `-ig` - Ignore files in the classpath with names containing substrings (comma separated)
   * `--options`, `-o` - Sets options for the js directive parser (name:value,...)
   * `--prefix`, `-p` - The file with header or license prefix to remove from source files
+  * `--temp-directory`, `-t` - controls the temp directory root location used by page and app commands

 ### Commands
   * `concatenate` - Produce output file by concatenating the files in the current set